Factsheet: Emergency Medical Treatment

 Decisions about emergency treatment occur regularly in aged care, particularly when a person is approaching the end of life.
 Many of these decisions relate to life-sustaining treatment i.e. treatment that is needed to prolong a person’s life.
 Common examples of this type of treatment in an emergency situation include cardiopulmonary resuscitation, assisted ventilation, and blood transfusions.

-In aged care, a decision may also be needed about whether the person should be taken to hospital for emergency treatment (discussed further below).
+In aged care, a decision may also be needed about whether a person should be taken to hospital for emergency treatment.

 When consent cannot be obtained

-The law about when emergency treatment can be provided if neither a person nor their substitute decision-maker can consent is complex, and differs between States and Territories.
+The law about when emergency treatment can be provided if neither a person nor their substitute decision-maker can consent differs between States and Territories.

-Generally, it is lawful for a health professional or aged care worker to provide emergency treatment if there is an urgent need for treatment e.g. to save a person’s life, prevent serious damage to health, or prevent significant pain and distress.
+Generally, it is lawful for a health professional or aged care worker to provide emergency treatment without consent to a person who does not have capacity if there is an urgent need for treatment e.g. to save a person’s life, prevent serious damage to health, or prevent significant pain and distress.

 The treatment given must be necessary to protect the person’s life or health at that time.